Teaching and assessment

 These exams will test your clinical capabilities through a series of scenarios where you'll be faced with a problem in our simulated ward and assessed on how you deal with this.

 You will either be given instructions to perform a clinical task or respond to an actor pretending to have symptoms.
 These assessments are a great way to show your knowledge and practical skills as well as demonstrate you can stay calm and make good decisions under pressure.

-This is a self-led project that you will add to each year.
-This gives you the opportunity to reflect on your progress and ensure the development of core skills alongside aspects of professional practice.
+This is a part of the formal assessment in each year of the programme.
+It gives you the opportunity to reflect on your progress and ensure the development of core skills alongside aspects of professional practice.

 Medical Licensing Assessment (MLA)